jtlaurel/NBA-age-analysis/README.md

 Our heatmap for PER demonstrates that there is a large difference in player productivity at age 30.
 Looking on our earlier Age vs. PER plot verifies that this is associated with a decline in performance.
 In addition, younger players seem to perform closer to the median age of 26. (picture)

-Our heatmap for TS% look much different.
+Our heatmap for TS% looks much different.
 There are clearly defined age groups (represented by the light squares) in which the p-value is not rejected.
 This suggests some commonality in shooting performance within these clusters of ages.
 Similary to PER, however, we can note that there is a steep decline at around age 30.(picture)

 Our heatmap for WS/48 demonstrates a different trend from the previous metrics.
 There is a large change in performance at age 23, but this instead is associated with an increase in performance.
 In addition, we can see that there that older players tend to perform more similarly to the median age.(picture)